IndiePass/indiepass-desktop/README.md

 An IndieWeb app with extensions for sharing information to micropub endpoints and reading from microsub endpoints.
 Written in Electron, so available for Windows, MacOS and Linux.

+The philosophy at the moment of the app is that it will not be a full blown client like the Android version is.
+It will only include the most commonly used IndieWeb features.

 ## Functionality

 - Accounts: configure endpoints and token